Ethnic nationalism

-Ethnic nationalism, also known as ethnonationalism, is a form of nationalism wherein the nation and nationality are defined in terms of ethnicity, with emphasis on an ethnocentric (and in some cases an ethnostate/ethnocratic) approach to various political issues related to national affirmation of a particular ethnic group.
+Ethnic nationalism, also known as ethnonationalism, is a form of nationalism in which the nation and nationality are defined in terms of ethnicity, with emphasis on an ethnocentric (and in some cases an ethnostate/ethnocratic) approach to various political issues related to national affirmation of a particular ethnic group.
+Ethnic nationalism is widespread globally.
+Many states incorporate elements of ethnic nationalism into their citizenship and immigration policies, including preferential treatment or expedited citizenship for members of the dominant ethnic group or for co-ethnics living abroad.

 The central tenet of ethnic nationalists is that "nations are defined by a shared heritage, which usually includes a common language, a common faith, and a common ethnic ancestry".
 Those of other ethnicities may be classified as second-class citizens.
-Because of these attributed, ethnic nationalism is closely related to nativism, and is associated with the radical right.
+Because of these attributes, ethnic nationalism is closely related to nativism, and is associated with the radical right, but in the case of some separatist, anti-imperialist, or liberal ethno-nationalism, these attributes may be less pronounced, except for the emphasis on ethnicity.

 Scholars of diaspora studies broaden the concept of "nation" to diasporic communities.
 The terms "ethnonation" and "ethnonationalism" are sometimes used to describe a conceptual collective of dispersed ethnics.
 Defining an ethnos widely can lead to ethnic nationalism becoming a form of pan-nationalism or macronationalism, as in cases such as pan-Germanism or pan-Slavism.

 In scholarly literature, following a theoretical distinction by Hans Kohn, ethnic nationalism is usually contrasted with civic nationalism, although this distinction has also been criticized.
+Civic and ethnic nationalism are idealized categories; many states combine elements of both.